BaiyangZhang/BaiyangZhang.github.io/_posts/2024-4-18-Classical-Lumps-and-Their-Quantum-Descendants.md

 E = T+V
 $$

-where $T$ is the term quadratic in time derivatives, namely the first term in Eq.(1), and $V$ is the term involving no time derivatives.
+where $T$ is the term quadratic in *time derivatives*, and $V$ is the term involving no time derivatives.

 - - -